zeinmahfouz/quantum-ship-lock-scheduling/README.md

 ## Implementation

-The solution is implemented using Python with quantum computing libraries
+The solution is implemented using Python with quantum computing libraries:

 The main algorithm flow is handled by the `hybrid_lock_filling()` function, which orchestrates the optimization process and manages the virtual lock division.
 The implementation leverages the myQLM environment for quantum simulation, allowing for efficient execution and analysis of the QAOA algorithm's performance.